 COVID-19 out of control in Afghanistan as cases up 2,400% in a month

+(Corrects title of organisation to International Federation of Red Cross and Red Crescent Societies in paragraph 1 and subsequent references)

-KABUL, June 17 (Reuters) - The COVID-19 pandemic is spiralling out of control in Afghanistan, with cases rising 2,400% in the past month, hospitals filling up and medical resources quickly running out, the International Federation of Red Cross and Red Crescent Societies said on Thursday.
+KABUL (Reuters) -The COVID-19 pandemic is spiralling out of control in Afghanistan, with cases rising 2,400% in the past month, hospitals filling up and medical resources quickly running out, the International Federation of Red Cross and Red Crescent Societies said on Thursday.

 More than a third of tests last week came back positive, the IFRC said.